-Let’s get real: virtual meetings are not going away anytime soon.
-Even when we return to live meetings, they will, in all likelihood, be hybrid meetings with virtual components.
-It’s time to review what we’ve learned so far about taking our meetings online.
-There is no science behind this list—just our experiences in attending lots of virtual meetings over the past several months.
+Okay, virtual meetings are not going away anytime soon.
+Even when we return to live meetings, there will, in all likelihood, be virtual components, so it’s time to review the basics.
+By the way, there is no science behind this list—just our experiences in attending lots of virtual meetings over the past several months.

 1. Make sure you are using the most current version of your chosen platform.
 Select the best platform for your purposes, learn its features, and check for updates after you download it.

 2. Use security protocols, like a username and password.
 Or have your participants sign up and then send them a secure link.
 If you simply publish a link without security, you are inviting hackers.

 3. Create a virtual ‘green room’ for your speakers.
 Make sure their posture puts them squarely in the screen.
 Oh—and make sure that their background is not a chaotic office.

 4. Online body language is just as important—maybe more so—as it is at a live event.
 If your speakers are shown only from shoulders up, for example, their hands should remain on a surface, so they don’t appear to come flying up like little birds.
 People are not aware of their tics—it’s up to you to (nicely) point them out.